infinum/frontend-handbook/React/Recipes/Session Handling.md

 }
 ```

-Since this there is a lot of code, so let's explain section by section.
+Since there is a lot of code, let's explain it section by section.

 `useDatx` hook is used to provide DatX collection to our session fetchers.
 How to set up DatX in an application, you can follow [DatX Store Provider](./datx-store-provider) chapter from this handbook.